Glen Muir, the home of Qhina Ngunis.

 General appearance – Animals must be well balanced and perfectly adapted with a smooth tick resistant hide and docile temperament.
-Bulls must be strongly masculine and females beautifully feminine, both with strong muzzles.
+Bulls must be strongly masculine and females beautifully feminine, both with good capacity and strong muzzles.

 Conformation – We look for a medium framed animal that is correctly proportioned.
 Strong emphasis is placed on beef qualities.

-Production – This is based on fertility (ICP and age first calf), milk production (weaning index) and growth of calves through to 18 months (12M and 18M indices).
+Production – This is based on fertility (ICP and age first calf), milk production, weaning index and growth of calves through to 18 months (Wean, 12M and 18M indices).

 We believe that, over time, we can improve our herd’s potential to produce beef, without detracting from its other desirable traits, (fertility, disease resistance, ease of calving etc.) by selection based, in part, on performance data.
-The best way to measure a dam’s milk production is by recording weaning weights and comparing weaning indices.
-Any calf performing at 10% below average is culled.
+The best way to measure a dam’s milk production is by recording weaning weights and comparing wean direct and maternal EBV’s.
+Any calf performing at 10% or more below herd average is culled.
 In most cases the dam is also culled.
-Performance based selection is again done at 12 and 18 months so as to be able to compare growth of the calves and the growth potential of future calves of the dams and sires in our herd.
-Here the extremes on both sides of average are removed from the herd.
+Performance based selection is again done at 12 and 18 months so as to compare growth of the calves and the growth potential of future calves of the dams and sires in our herd.

 It is by culling the under-performers that we will improve our beef production.